 Good communication between the project team particularly through detail design and construction (see Table 1 Appendices)

-Some of the challenges and response during design and construction (table 2 – Appendices)

-Some of the items that did not work what they were and how they were reolved (table 3 Appendices.

-CONCLUSION
+Having a proactive response to project challenges through design and construction.
+Working through issues raised to identify solutions that could add value cost effectively.
+Some of these challenges and their responses are noted in Table 2 of the Appendices.

+The total cost of the project was $3,2m. this was a relatively low cost as no additional property was acquired, no elaborate bridge structures or drainage structures were required.
+The original benefit (2017) was estimated at $5.9m and was based on a 8% growth rate years 1-10 and this has been well exceeded by the actual growth of 26 to 56% experienced in the first four months.

-The project was a success and has encouraged additional cyclists and pedestrians to use the route and surrounding cycle network.
-The standards that were achieved have also facilitated the interaction and safe movement between the new modes of electric bicycles and e-scooters.
+The project is a success and has encouraged additional cyclists and pedestrians to use the route and surrounding cycle network.
+The standards that have been achieved have also facilitated the interaction and safe movement between existing users and the new modes of E-bikes and E-scooters.

 The project achieved its objectives of: